innodoc/innoconv/doc/content-creation.rst

 .. seealso::

+  This section will only give an overview on how to structure your content.
+It will not provide an exhaustive list of formatting options.

+  Please refer to the
-  There's also :ref:`addtional documentation <additional-documentation>` that offers more detailed information on how to create content with innoDoc.
+  :ref:`addtional documentation <additional_documentation>`.
+It offers more
+  detailed information on how to create content with innoDoc.

 Best practices
 --------------